top of page

 After selling her successful business in Cambridge, Sue began her artistic journey.
 A foundation course led to a BA at Winchester School of Art and an MA at Norwich University of the Arts.
-Back in Cambridge Sue joined Cambridge Artworks where she has a studio with 17 other artists.
+Back in Cambridge Sue joined Cambridge Artworks where she had a studio with 17 other artists.

 Sue has a fascination with process and the road that a new artwork takes towards completion.